 You can also add any fruits you'd like - strawberries, blueberries, apples, etc. all taste great on them.
 Also, sometimes I even like to sprinkle on chocolate chips or chia seeds before topping them with a pat of butter.

-With that said, they'll keep in an airtight container in the refrigerator for up to 5 days.
+You can store any leftovers wrapped in plastic warp and aluminum foil or keep them in an airtight container in the refrigerator for up to 5 days.

-When you want to reheat your waffles, just toast them in a preheated oven or toaster oven at 350°F (175°C) for 3-5 minutes or until warmed through and crisp on the outside.
+My favorite way to reheat the waffles is in the toaster oven or oven at 350°F (175°C) for 3-5 minutes or until warmed through and crisp on the outside.
 For frozen waffles, I recommend reheating for around 10 minutes.

 Can I put protein powder in my waffle mix?

 Absolutely.
 You can add a half or a whole scoop of protein powder to any waffle mix.
-However, if you do that you'll want to add an extra liquid like almond milk or whole milk to thin out the batter as the protein powder will make it thicker than usual.
+However, if you do that, you'll want to add an extra liquid like almond milk or whole milk and yogurt to thin out the batter, as the powder will make it thicker than usual.

 How do you make protein waffles less dry?